Mohd-Rihan-Ali/product-list/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them.
 4. Push your changes to your fork on GitHub.
-5. Open a pull request to the `main` branch of this repository.
+5. Open a pull request to the `master` branch of this repository.

 Please ensure that your code follows the project's coding style and conventions.